Authored by the expert who managed and guided the team behind the Italy Property Pack

 Sources: Assinews, Tiburzi Bardelli, Expatica

-10) Palermo's residential real estate prices are rising 3%, driven by cultural and historical appeal
+10) Palermo’s residential real estate prices are expected to rise by 3% by 2025 due to its cultural and historical appeal

 The residential real estate market in Palermo is buzzing with activity, thanks to its cultural and historical charm.